ahmdymitby/chrischinchilla/README.md

 - Read, watch, listen to, and play with my creations: https://chrischinchilla.com
 - Join my Discord server: https://discord.gg/s3UFwFejKT
+- Support me using the GitHub links, or [find more options on this webpage](https://chrischinchilla.com/support/)

 Like what I do?
 Consider sponsoring me, it's appreciated!